 By combining a variety of experimental approaches and techniques (e.g. electromyography,

 experiments, muscle physiology, biomechanical modelling, ...) in an explicit

 comparative framework, I try to gain insights into the evolution of such systems.

 As model systems, I have chosen the feeding and locomotor system in vertebrates.

 I'm especially interested in the role that constraints and trade offs may play in shaping

 In addition to experimental lab-based approaches, I investigate performance traits associated with the feeding and locomotor systems (e.g. bite force, sprint speed, endurance capacity, etc...) in an ecological and evolutionary context.
-In collaboration with colleagues in France and abroad I will also include developmental and genomic approaches to study the mechanisms allowing rapid phenotypic diversification in natural populations.
+In collaboration with colleagues in France and abroad I also include developmental and genomic approaches to study the mechanisms allowing rapid phenotypic diversification in natural populations.

 I have been fortunate enough to be able to do field work in many places around the world allowing me to better understand animals in their natural environment.
 Illustrated is my collaboration network map (made with VOSviewer).